vzhovtan/cleancode/README.md

-### Collection of code snippets for different tasks from LeetCode
+### Collection of code snippets prepared for NetOps classes using some exercises from LeetCode